IIIF/api/source/presentation/4.0/index.md

 TODO: what is the processing algorithm for applying incoming `hidden` ?

-When a Content State annotation carries a Scene, a view might be initialized from a Content State that introduces an additional Camera that shows the user the point of interest.
+~When a Content State annotation carries a Scene, a view might be initialized from a Content State that introduces an additional Camera that shows the user the point of interest.~

-## Modify the Container in a particular context
+# Interactivity and Storytelling

-The techniques in the previous example are also used within a published IIIF Manifest to modify the contents of a Container in the contexts of different annotations on that Container.
+Sometimes it is necessary to modify the contents of a Container in the contexts of different annotations on that Container.
 This technique allows IIIF to be used for _storytelling_ and other narrative applications beyond simply conveying a static Digital Object into a viewer and leaving subsequent interactions entirely in the control of the user.
-The `scope` property indicates to the client that the Content State provides valuable context for displaying some aspect of a Scene or other Container.
-In the case of a commenting annotation, this means that the Content State should be loaded when the commenting annotation is selected or otherwise highlighted.

-Consider a Scene with two models, and two `commenting` annotations:
+A narrative might comprise a set (an AnnotationPage) of `commenting` annotations that target different parts of the Container, for example a guided tour of a painting or a map.
+For a Canvas or Timeline it is usually sufficient to leave the interactivity to the client; the fact that comments target different extents implies the client must offer some affordance for those comments (typically the user can click each one), and in response the client will move the current play point of the Timeline to the commenting annotation target, or pan and zoom the viewport to show the relevant part of an image.
+For 3D this may not be enough; a particular comment only make sense from a certain viewpoint (i.e., Camera), or different steps of the story require different Lights to be active.

+Consider a Scene with two models, two `commenting` annotations, and a camera.
+We really only want the camera to be used when the user is looking at the Mandibular tooth, by default and at other times we don't need a specific camera, we can let them explore freely.

 ```jsonc
 {